rangedminionotp/rangedminionotp/README.md

 ✨ full stack web app development | mobile app development

-🔭 I’m currently working on a Sona website https://github.com/rangedminionotp/sonasite and streaming the development process at https://www.twitch.tv/nannersowo 💬 feel free to stop by and hangout with me!
+🔭 I’m currently working on a Sona website https://github.com/rangedminionotp/sonasite
 <!--
 **rangedminionotp/rangedminionotp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.